medusa-project/medusa-copier/README.md

 endpoint to another send the server a message and it does it.
 (It may seem overkill to have a separate service to do this, but our particular system topology argues for it.)
 Rclone is used in order to take advantage of its ability to handle various storage types.

+Rclone's full capabilities aren't being used in a single-copy mode, but more than once of these can be run in order to make things more parallel.
+If we do develop a full 'copy' mode, then we should be able to use rclone more fully.

 Configuration
 =============